 Question: What’s the training requirement for re-hires?

-Question: So if our headquarters are in California and we have salespeople in NY, Texas, Florida, should we just follow CA guidelines?
+Question: If our headquarters are in California and we have salespeople in NY, Texas, Florida, should we just follow CA guidelines?

 Answer: Yes, but for the employees in New York, you must also meet the state specific requirements there.
-For example, New York requires an explanation of sexual harassment consistent with the guidance issued by the state, among other specific requirements.
+For example, New York requires an explanation of sexual harassment consistent with the guidance issued by the state, among other specific requirements and therefore, your New York employees should receive state-specific training.

 Question: Is “annually” calendar year or employee anniversary?